AngelinaGentaz/LLM_network_games/README.md

 Strategic Reasoning of LLM-Based Agents in Network Game Environments

-This repository contains a small experiment exploring how large language models reason in a simple network coordination game.
-The code lets you run agents backed by different LLM providers and aggregate the resulting play distributions.
+This repository contains a small experiment exploring how LLMs converge or not to the (stable) Nash equilibrium in a simple network coordination game.
+The code lets you run players backed by different LLM providers and aggregate the resulting play distributions.

 ## Setup